Jack polynomials and orientability generating series of maps: Rectangular Young diagrams and Lassalle's recurrence

 \subsection{Recurrence relation for the orientability generating series}

-In this Section, we shall see that the orientability generating series $\newCh^{(\alpha)}(p \times q)$, evaluated on a rectangular Young diagram, fulfills a recurrence relation analogous to \eqref{eq:recurrence-lassalle}.
+In this section we shall see that the orientability generating series $\newCh^{(\alpha)}_\pi(p \times q)$ --- when evaluated on a rectangular Young diagram --- fulfills a recurrence relation analogous to \eqref{eq:recurrence-lassalle}.

-There is an important simplification when we restrict to rectangular Young diagram, thanks to the following lemma. \begin{lemma} For a rectangular Young diagram $\lambda=p\times q$, the number of embeddings of a bipartite graph $G$ in $\lambda$ is given by the particularly simple formula
+There is an important simplification when we restrict our attention to a rectangular Young diagram, thanks to the following lemma. \begin{lemma} For a rectangular Young diagram $\lambda=p\times q$, the number of embeddings of a bicolored graph $G$ in $\lambda$ is given by the particularly simple formula

 \end{lemma} \begin{proof} It is a particular case of \cite[Lemma 3.9]{FeraySniady2011}. \end{proof} We can now prove the following. \begin{proposition} If $\lambda=p\times q$ is a rectangular Young diagram and $\pi$ is a partition such that $m_1(\pi)=0$ then